An ode to my first kitten

 The painting begins.

-I ended up choosing the cream frame instead, which I think makes the colors pop more.
+I ended up choosing the cream frame instead of the green, which I think makes the colors pop more.
 The composition is also looking much better.